 Are you pinterest-ed?

-New Social Phenomenons are simple to stumble upon but hard to get to the bottom of.
-The latest global superstar is Pintrest, a small company started by Ben Silbermann, an Iowa based ex-Google employee.
-The site was launched in March 2010 and today has record breaking pageviews, mainly down to the addictive nature of ‘pinning’ images from any page in the web.
+New Social Media Phenomenons are simple to stumble upon but hard to get to the bottom of.
+The latest global superstar is Pinterest.
+A small company started by Ben Silbermann, an Iowa-based ex-Google employee.